Accessibility features

 Screen reader friendly

 Good Grants is designed to be easily used with screen readers.
-Each element is labelled to be recognised by screen reader technology, ensuring the user is able to discern its purpose easily without the need for visually-assisted actions or visual prompts.
+Each element is labeled to be recognised by screen reader technology, an accessibility feature ensuring the user can discern its purpose easily without the need for visually-assisted actions or visual prompts.

 Keyboard navigation